Mahmood Hussein Mattan

-Mahmood Hussein Mattan (1923 – 3 September 1952) was a British Somali former merchant seaman who was wrongfully convicted of the murder of Lily Volpert on 6 March 1952.
+Mahmood Hussein Mattan (1923 – 3 September 1952) was a Somali former merchant seaman who was wrongfully convicted, in the United Kingdom, of the murder of Lily Volpert on 6 March 1952.
 The murder took place in the Docklands area of Cardiff, Wales, and Mattan was mainly convicted on the evidence of a single prosecution witness.
 Mattan was executed in 1952.

 His conviction was quashed 45 years later on 24 February 1998, his case being the first to be referred to the Court of Appeal by the newly formed Criminal Cases Review Commission.

 Early life

 Mahmood Hussein Mattan was born in British Somaliland in 1923 and his job as a merchant seaman took him to Wales where he settled in Tiger Bay in the docks district of Cardiff.
 There he met Laura Williams, a worker at a paper factory.
 The couple married just three months after meeting.
 As a multiracial couple they suffered racist abuse from the community.

 The couple had three children, but in 1950 they separated and afterwards lived in separate houses in the same street.
 Mattan had left the merchant navy in 1949, and by 1952 had done various jobs, including working in a steel foundry.